OogieOrange/review-page/README.md

     - The problem was found to be that the wrong version of crispy was installed, and so it was uninstalled and the right version installed in it's place.

 + Submit multiple comments:
     - When adding the function to edit comments the comment model was edited to create a unique id for each one.
-But this did not work and resulted in an inability to comment (as the id for the comments were the same).
+But this did not work and resulted in an inability to comment multiple times (as the id for the comments were the same).
     - This was solved by simply reverting back to the models default id method.

 - Static files not loading on heroku:
     - Deployment to heroku failed due to staic files failing to load (etag Error).
-    - Was solved by runing the command ```python3 manage.py collectstatic``` and adding the *X_FRAME_OPTIONS* key with *'SAMEORIGIN'* as value.
+    - Was solved by runing the command ```python3 manage.py collectstatic```, adding the *X_FRAME_OPTIONS* key with *'SAMEORIGIN'* as value and setting *DEBUG* to *False*.

 + Two head elements loading:
-    - When validating the HTML code it came to ligth that two head elements were loading on the site.
-One of them the correct head and one a cropped vertion placed in the body element.
+    - When validating the HTML code it came to light that two head elements were loading on the site.
+One of them the correct head and one a cropped version placed in the body element.
-    - The problem was found to be the diacritical mark " ` " somehow placed after a link in the head element in the base.html file, and was solved by removing it.
+    - The problem was found to be the diacritical mark " ` " that was somehow placed after a link in the head element in the base.html file, and was solved by removing it.

 + Url path not loading correctly:
     - When adding the bug report page, the url for the review details page was interfering with the one for the bug report.